Winning and commended projects will be announced at our online Awards Ceremony at 6pm 28th January 2021.

 We do require the person completing the application form to notify the nominee.
 This is because those running or involved with the project or group are likely to have information to add to the application form.
 Please also refer closely the our eligibility criteria and the application form.

 When will the Awards Ceremony be?

-The Awards Ceremony will be in early 2021.
-More information coming soon.
+The Awards Ceremony will be held virtually on the 28th January 2021.

 What have winners of previous awards gone on to do next?